 Education and qualifications

-The first thing you should look for in a resume is the education and qualifications of the candidate.
+The first thing you should look for in a resume is the candidate’s education and qualifications.
 Though this may seem obvious, and not all jobs require a degree or certain qualifications, it should be the first thing you run through.
 Look at the type of qualifications that your potential candidate may list.
 Are there any special certifications that they have?
-Have they shown a desire for continuing their education through online programs or other education?
-Someone who has gone through special training, especially within your industry, is often better and more of a go-getter than someone who hasn’t tried to continue their education.
+Have they desired to continue their education through online programs or other education?
+Someone who has undergone special training, especially within your industry, is often better and more of a go-getter than someone who hasn’t tried to continue their education.

 Organization, functionality, and formatting